cacophony-wj/LeS/TROUBLESHOOTING.md

 Still not working?
 The uncapper preset prevents skills from leveling beyond your level +18, to a maximum of twice your level.
 If your skill won't go up any further, try gaining a level!

 Skill not leveling up upon reading a skill book?
-Check for any debuffs to skill gain on your magic effects tab.
+Make sure you're not at the cap, then check for any debuffs to skill gain on your magic effects tab.
 Take care of those, then try again.

 ### My weapons are swinging super fast or super slow!